eadwinCode/django-ninja-extra/docs/api_controller/model_controller.md

 ```
 In the above example, we created a `get_event_category` endpoint using `ModelEndpointFactory.find_one` and
 provided an `object_getter` as a callback for fetching the model based on the `event_id`.
+And the `lookup_param` indicates the key in `kwargs` that defines the pk value used to get object model incase
+there is no `object_getter` handler implemented.

 On the other hand, you can have a case where you need to list events by `category_id`:
 ```python